PHP-DI/PHP-DI/doc/performances.md

 $container = $containerBuilder->build();
 ```

-The `enableCompilation()` method takes the name of the directory in which to store the compiled container.
+The `enableCompilation()` method takes the path of the directory in which to store the compiled container.

 ### Deployment in production